 |Co-creation meetings, workshops and large-scale gatherings employ a ‘one size fits all’ process.||Co-creation meetings, workshops and large-scale gatherings are custom-designed using explicit principles.

 View the Rich Co-creation principles

-|The linkage from the co-creation project to the enterprise’s purpose, vision and strategy is tenuous or absent.||In a generative enterprise, these is a clear line of sight from even the smallest co-creation project to the overall strategy and mission, and every project team member is able to see how his or her efforts contribute to the accomplishment of the mission and, as a consequence, to the manifestation of intent (purpose/vision synthesis).|
+|The linkage from the co-creation project to the enterprise’s purpose, vision and strategy is tenuous or absent.||In a generative enterprise, these is a clear line of sight from even the smallest co-creation project to the overall strategy and mission, and every project team member is able to see how his or her efforts contribute to the manifestation of purpose.|

 |Pseudo co-creation abounds, employing the Test or Consult modes summarised in the graphic below.||Pseudo co-creation is not tolerated.|